chaintope/bitcoinrb/README.md

     $ brew install leveldb

-and put `leveldb-ruby` in your Gemfile and run bundle install.
+and put `leveldb-native` in your Gemfile and run bundle install.

 ```
-gem leveldb-ruby
+gem leveldb-native
 ```

 ## Installation